Roy Vanenburg: Managerial career

-In 1981, Vanenburg retired as a player, taking a coaching position with S.V.
-Transvaal.
-He later coached SCSV Takdier Boys, Paloeloe and SV SNL in the Surinamese Hoofdklasse.
+In 1981, Vanenburg retired as a player, taking a coaching position with Transvaal.
+He later coached Takdier Boys, Paloeloe and SV SNL in the Surinamese Hoofdklasse.
 From 2006 to 2007 he managed FCS Nacional, followed by four seasons managing the Walking Boyz Company.
 In 2009, he would help the club to win the National championship, the Surinamese Cup and the Suriname President's Cup.

 In 2011, he took over as manager of SV Robinhood, parting ways with the club, half way through his second season, in 2012 he took over the position at SV Notch where he stayed until 2014, returning to SV Transvaal the following year.
-In December 2015 the club changed ownership and Vanenburg was reliefed of his managerial duties, being replaced by Dennis Baino.
+In December 2015 the club changed ownership and Vanenburg was relieved of his managerial duties, being replaced by Dennis Baino.

 Personal life

 Vanenburg is the uncle of Dutch International football player Gerald Vanenburg.
-Born in Utrecht, his nephew would go on to have a successful career in Europe, winning the 1988 UEFA European Championship with the Netherlands, while winning the Dutch Golden Boot award two years in a row, in 1988 and 1989.
+Born in Utrecht, his nephew would go on to have a successful career in Europe, winning the 1988 UEFA European Championship with the Netherlands, while winning the Dutch Golden Boot award two consecutive seasons (1988 and 1989).
 His Nephew also helped PSV Eindhoven to win the European Cup in 1988.